 Warren expectantly looked at the door.
 So did Rei, and after he looked back and forth between the two, so did Sechson.

 Are… we… waiting for something?

 Yeah, Kenji is usually here by now.

 Sechson waited a moment before asking more:

-No. Maybe a second or two, but that’s usually it.
+No. Maybe a minute or two, but that’s usually it.
 Usually if he knows he can’t get here he’ll let me know beforehand.

 Aww, without him?

 It’s fine.
 It’s always the same speech over and over again, it’s not like he’s missing anything.
 Maybe a class made him late or something.
 Just eat cake until he gets here.

 Rei pulled out a chair and sat next to Sechson.
 Warren pulled out an old laminated sheet of paper from his jacket.

 We now open this meeting of the Paranormal Club.
 They cleared their throat,